 Cut Out Bees' Stripes & Antennae

 Next, using a paper cutter or scissors, make thin strips with the black paper.
 If you don't have a paper cutter, just make straight lines with a ruler and cut along the lines to make the strips.
-Each strip should be thin, about 1/4" wide.Continue to 6 of 13 below.
+Each strip should be thin, about 1/4-inch wide.

 Attach Bees' Stripes

 Glue stripes to the body of the bees using the black strips of paper, as shown.
-For each bee, use two or three strips of paper.Continue to 7 of 13 below.
+For each bee, use two or three strips of paper.

-Cut Off Excess Stripes
+Cut off Excess Stripes

-Cut off excess strips of black paper to make them fit to the bee bodies (Tip: don't throw away the excess strips, save them for the next step).
-Then, take the black marker and draw on the eyes and mouth to make the faces for each bee.Continue to 8 of 13 below.
+- Then, take the black marker and draw on the eyes and mouth to make the faces for each bee.

-Cut the black strips of paper into shorter pieces and glue them to the backs of the heads of each bee to make the antennae.Continue to 9 of 13 below.
+- Glue them to the backs of the heads of each bee to make the antennae.

 Cut Out Antennae Toppers

-Add a pop of color and a fun touch to the bee antennae with a small heart- or flower-shaped paper punch.
-You can leave it plain, but adding these little touches at the end of each antenna makes the bees much cuter—even more than they already are!Continue to 10 of 13 below.
+Add a pop of color and fun touch to the bee antennae with a small heart- or flower-shaped paper punch.
+You can leave your bees plain, but adding these little touches at the end of each antenna makes them much cuter—even more than they already are!

 Attach Antennae Toppers

-Glue on the antennae toppers to the front of each antenna, as shown.Continue to 11 of 13 below.
+Glue on the antennae toppers to the front of each antenna, as shown.

-- If you want to put the bees into planters around the house, or use them as puppets, glue craft sticks to the back of each bee.Continue to 12 of 13 below.
+- If you want to put the bees into planters around the house or use them as puppets, glue craft sticks to the back of each bee.

-Decorate with Your Bees
+Decorate With Your Bees